Boy Scout dies from injuries after being hit by alleged drunk driver, 4 others remain hospitalized

 Manorville Fire Department First Assistant Chris Lindberg told Newsday the rest of the troops were taken to the fire station “so that parents wouldn’t have to come to the scene of the accident to pick them up.”

-Murphy, of Holbrook, was charged with driving while intoxicated and is scheduled to appear in court on Monday.
+Murphy, of Holbrook, was charged with driving while intoxicated.
+The charges are expected to be upgraded after the fatality.